pdidev/tutorial/README.md

 Notice that the Decl'HDF5 configuration was simplified, no memory selection is applied, the when condition disappeared.
-The dataset name is however explicitly specified now because it does not match the %PDI variable name anymore, you will instead write a new variable exposed from python.

-The `pycall` section has been added to load the
-\ref pycall_plugin "Pycall plugin".
+* Load the \ref pycall_plugin "Pycall plugin"

-It executes the provided code when the "loop" event is triggered.
+* Enable this previous plugin when the "loop" event is triggered.

+Some variables of the python script inside `ex10.yml` are not defined.
-The `with` section specifies the variables (parameters) to pass to Python as a set of "$-expressions".
+The `with` section allow to specifie some input variables (parameters) to pass to Python as a set of "$-expressions".
+The parameters can be given as multiple blocks.

-The provided code again exposes its result to %PDI and multiple blocks can be chained this way.
+* Add a `with` block with the missing parameter to let the Python code process the data exposed in `main_field`.  (`main_field` or `transformed_field` ????
+Jacques)

 * Add the missing parameter to the `with` block to let the Python code process the data exposed in `main_field`.

+* Use the keyword `exec`of \ref pycall_plugin "Pycall plugin" and decomment the python script.

-* Modify the Decl'HDF5 configuration to write the new data exposed from Python.
+* Modify the Decl'HDF5 configuration to write the new data exposed (`transformed_field`) from Python.

 \attention
+The dataset name is however explicitly specified now because it does not match the %PDI variable name anymore, you will instead write a new variable exposed from python.

+\attention
 In a more realistic setup, one would typically not write much code in the YAML file directly, but would instead call functions specified in a `.py` file on the side.

+## Pycall

+### Ex11. user_code plugin

+For this exercice, you need to remake %PDI with the following option:

 ## What next ?